MicrosoftDocs/cpp-docs/docs/standard-library/thread-class.md

 An estimate of the number of hardware thread contexts.
 If the value cannot be computed or is not well defined, this method returns 0.

 ### Microsoft Specific
-`hardware_concurrency` is currently defined to return the number of logical processors, which corresponds to number of hardware threads that can be executed simultaneously.
-It takes into account number of physical processors, number of cores in each physical processor, and simultaneous multithreading on each single core.
+`hardware_concurrency` is currently defined to return the number of logical processors, which corresponds to the number of hardware threads that can execute simultaneously.
+It takes into account the number of physical processors, the number of cores in each physical processor, and simultaneous multithreading on each single core.

-However, on systems with more than 64 logical processors this number is capped by number of logical processor in a single group.
-See [Processor Groups](https://docs.microsoft.com/en-us/windows/win32/procthread/processor-groups).
+However, on systems with more than 64 logical processors this number is capped by the number of logical processor in a single group; see [Processor Groups](https://docs.microsoft.com/en-us/windows/win32/procthread/processor-groups).

 ## <a name="id_class"></a> thread::id Class